ChaosRifle/DCS-on-Linux/wiki/Installation.md

 - 2: fill in the red mandatory fields - you want a Name[2] (your pick), and a Staging Directory[3].
 Your staging directory will be where the mods are stored and limo holds its data to be able to cleanly un-mod your games.
 This should be unique per-game. you may want it on the same drive as your game if you intend to use hardlinks.
 Mine is ``../modding - limo/dcs staging`` for example, on the same drive as dcs is installed.
 Command[4] is optional and is used to launch the game. shown in the screenshot is the command to launch lutris and run the game. your number will be different, you can in-lutris, create a desktop icon and edit it to get the values.
 For steam installs, you would use the steam appid launch if you wanted this.
 <img alt="limo2-3-4" src="https://github.com/user-attachments/assets/378e891a-8ab3-4a06-933b-22cd193ddb0c" />

-- 3: select your Deployers tab [5], and then create a New Deployer[6].
-This is how and where a mod gets put into the games files.
+- 3: select your ``Deployers`` tab [5], and then create a New Deployer[6].
+This is how and where a mod gets put into the games files, effectively the directory to "copy" them to and method of doing so.
 We will make two of them, in steps 4 and 5.
 Deployers have types.
-For our purposes, Case Matching or Simple is of note.
-Case Matching solves the [case-folding](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Troubleshooting#19700101-case-folding) problems, where simple treats it like you just dumped the files in raw.
-If you use a case-folded game install, it is safe to use simple to slightly speed up mod deployment, otherwise you should use Case-Matching.
+For our purposes, ``Case Matching`` or ``Simple`` is of note. ``Case Matching`` solves the [case-folding](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Troubleshooting#19700101-case-folding) problems, where simple treats it like you just copied the files in raw.
+If you use a case-folded game install (ext4 users, you would know if you have done this), it is safe to use simple to slightly speed up mod deployment - otherwise you should use Case-Matching.
 Deployment type can be Symlink, Hardlink, or Copy.
 Copy just copies the files over and increases file footprint, however if the files in the game dir are mistakenly modified (ex: you updated the game without uninstalling mods), copy will protect your mods from being mangled.
 <img alt="limo 5-6" src="https://github.com/user-attachments/assets/a0893b39-e214-4753-b0be-bd743dbea84f" />

 - 4: create a Saved Games deployer. name it how you like.
 Case matching unless case-folded FS. any Deployment Method here is acceptable, as accidental overwrite of the file is unlikely.
 I personally use Hard Link.
 This points to the DCS Saved Games root folder (in user), the screenshot shows the open beta version Saved Games folder.